SchulzLab/STARE/docs/Separate_ABC.rst

    -b, Bed-file containing your candidate regions.
 Headers are allowed if they start with #.
    -a, Gene annotation file in gtf-format.
-   -o, Name of the output folder.
-The folder will be created and can't already exists to prevent overwriting of files.
-All output files will have the folder name as prefix.
+   -o, Output-prefix, all files will start with that prefix.
+Unlike whole STARE, no separate folder will be created.

 **optional**